Emergency Response: Misfuel Incidents

 Step 4: Professional Remediation at Fixed Facility

-At the certified fixed facility, the operator will:
+At the certified fixed facility, the operator will use the manufacturer-prescribed procedure for your specific vehicle:

 • Ensure compliant waste tracking and disposal per MfE guidelines